The New Kings? Salah and Mane shine as Liverpool take biggest title step yet | Goal.com

 They could.

 The Reds’ 3-1 win takes them nine points clear of Pep Guardiola’s side, who once more found Anfield a hurdle they just couldn’t clear.
 City, the great City, had no answers.
-They remain fourth in the table
+They remain fourth in the table.
+Leicester and Chelsea, for now, are Liverpool's nearest challengers.
+Even those two are eight points adrift.

 Klopp had urged everyone, including the hot-dog sellers, to play their part in making City’s life as uncomfortable as possible.